-- You'll see the character's name listed and then the dialogue that they speak. - Read slowly and make sure you don't skip the stage directions so you don't miss anything important. - Questions to ask yourself: - O What character's story is it? - What characters change?
+- You'll see the character's name listed and then the dialogue that they speak. - Read slowly and make sure you don't skip the stage directions, so you don't miss anything important. - Questions to ask yourself: - o What character's story is it? - o What characters change?
 What characters stay the same? - What do the different characters want?
-And, importantly, what is in the way of them getting it? - O What's the overall theme, in your mind?
+And, importantly, what is in the way of them getting it? - What's the overall theme, in your mind?
 What do you think the playwright wants people to feel, think about, or talk about after the play?
-Keep in mind, when considering "theme": the play may be set in a world different than the one we grew up in.
-The life experiences of the audience may be vastly different than the life experienced by the characters in the play.
-Still the message should be universal enough to reach everyone by tapping into the truth of the human condition.
-Fear, love, loss, inclusion, ambition, heartbreak, hope these are understood to be the same across the entirety of human existence.
+Keep in mind, when considering theme, that the play may be set in a world different than the one we grew up in.

+The life experiences of an audience may be vastly different than the life experienced by the characters in any play.
+Still - the message should be universal enough to reach everyone by tapping into a truth of the human condition.
+Fear, love, loss, inclusion, ambition, heartbreak, hope - these are understood to be the same across the entirety of human existence.